HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_AllpixSquaredRestructureDocs.md

 The documentation of our project consists of several parts, which live in different spaces as detailed below:

 * **Website:** The first point of contact should be the website.
 It is built using the static website generator `hugo` based on the very simple `beautiful-hugo` theme and contains, most importantly, the "news" section used for publishing release announcements and release notes.
-Among others, users can furthermore find installation information and screenshots illustrating different use cases.
+Furthermore, some installation information (mostly redundant to the user manual) and screenshots illustrating different use cases are provided.
 * **User Manual:** The main documentation of the framework consists of a 160-page user manual document which is generated from LaTeX code in the main software repository as well as Markdown files for individual parts of the framework - translated to LaTeX using `pandoc`.
 This happens automatically for new releases and it is published
     * Online as HTML version with a link from the website (using `latex2html`)
     * As PDF document, linked from the website (using `pdflatex`)